 Go On a Day Trip

 Austin is surrounded by picturesque small towns, stunning countryside, and one-of-a-kind natural wonders that make for a remarkable day trip.
-Soak in the cool waters of Hamilton Pool, visit a distillery in Dripping Springs, and explore Lake Travis.
+Visit the Hill Country to soak in the cool waters of Hamilton Pool, visit a distillery in Dripping Springs, and explore Lake Travis.
 Drive on the winding highways farther west and you’ll be in Texas Wine Country, were you can visit one of dozens of vineyards to try reds and whites made in the Lone Star State.
 Make sure to take your time as you pass through each town, as each one (from Fredericksburg and Marble Falls to Georgetown and Bastrop) have one-of-a-kind restaurants, breweries, shops, and picturesque downtowns to enjoy.

 Austin, TX 78701